iemafzalhassan/Study/Python_Devops/Day 0/Syllabus.md

-# Day 0 : Understanding syllabus and Discussion over it.
+# Day 0 : Understanding syllabus and Discussion over it. &darr;

-# Day 1 : Introduction to python  --> Installation & Configuration. &darr;
+# Day 1 : Introduction to python  &rarr; Installation & Configuration. &darr;
  * Introduction to python and its role concept in DevOps.
  * Instalation of Python and Setting up a development Environment.
  * Writing your first program.